arobb/charlotte/README.md

 These steps guide the installation of the InfluxDB time-series datastore, Grafana web UI, a slew of dependencies, and make available a small Python daemon that can poll the local network for information.
 These were built on a VM running Debian, and installed on a Pi 2.
 The 'estimated durations' below are approximately what I experienced when I ran these on a Pi 2; run times on the development VM (on a MacBook Pro host) were significantly faster.

+The metrics collected include external traffic flow from the gateway using SNMP.
+While most of the metrics are auto-discovering, you'll need to change the MAC address of the external interface in bin/get_local_net_ext_traffic.sh.
+For the collection to work, your router also must support SNMP, and must have it enabled.
+(It also needs to publish the same information the script expects at the same SNMP OIDs.)

 For those who care about such things, I want to call out that the following packages are installed during this process.
 See install/install_dependencies.sh for a full list:
 - Bonjour (mdns, though this is installed by default)
 - arp-scan